LinyenC/AI-Model-Builders/README.md

-﻿# AI-Model-Builders
+﻿# HydroAgent

-AI-Model-Builders is the code accompanying a hydrologic model-structure search experiment.
+HydroAgent is the code accompanying a hydrologic model-structure search experiment.
 It uses a large language model as a candidate generator for process-level HBV structural changes, then compiles, validates, calibrates, and evaluates each candidate outside the LLM.

 ## What Is Included